JohnTheNerd/WOLRelay/README.md

     - **arp**: This entire field is optional, removing it will disable all ARP support.
 It is a dictionary with keys of:

         - **scanInterval**: How long should we wait between ARP scans (in seconds)?
-Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.
+Please keep in mind that ARP scanning currently only works on /24 networks.
+Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this will have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.

         - **scanInterfaces**: This field is optional.
 A list of strings, indicating the names of network interfaces to sniff ARP packets from.

         - **macAddresses**: Required if ARP is enabled.
 A list of strings, defining MAC addresses to track online status of.

+- If you are running this in a production environment, it is highly recommended that you serve the files in the `static` folder inside an actual web server (like Apache or Nginx) and just proxy the API endpoints mentioned below to this application.
+This is optional, although WOLRelay will happily serve the front-end but it will not be as performant.

 - Run the application _as a superuser_.
 This is required because you need special permissions in order to send arbitrary packets to the network (such as the magic packet).